-While it’s impossible to provide a guide price without knowing more details of the size and scope of the project, we can delve into the individual project costs and look at how much landscape gardeners and companies charge on a per day basis.
+While it’s impossible to provide a guide price without knowing more details about the size and scope of the project, we can delve into the individual project costs and look at how much landscape gardeners and companies charge on a per-day basis.

 Explore These Prices

 Throughout our site, you’ll find a series of price guides for gardening projects.